mike2vandy/BIOL435/README.md

 ## drawTree.py

+Renders a PNG image of a provided newick file.
 This one is a weird one, it's held together by duct tape, definitely test it.
-You will still have to call this script from its "home" and you'll have to call 'xvfb-run'.
+You will still have to call this script from its "home" and you'll have to call 'xvfb-run' first.
 Usage:
 `xvfb-run python ~/software/BIOL435/drawTree.py <bipartitions_file> <outfile prefix>`